Abolfazl-Younesi/kubernetes-grid5000/README.md

 This guide is provided under the MIT License.
 ```

-This README includes instructions for creating a multi-node single cluster and setting up multiple clusters, making it versatile for different Kubernetes setups.
+This README now includes detailed instructions on where to find the token, as well as an example with placeholders (`master IP`, `token`, `hash`) explained.